Rich-Harris/design-and-code-2/schedule.md

 ## 8. 14 March – filters

 TK – using CSS filters (and canvas?) to control the look of images.
-Demonstrate techniques like masking.
+Discover techniques like masking.
 Create an interactive tilt-shift-o-meter

 ## 9. 21 March – Work on final assignment